passbutler/passbutler-documentation/Documentation.md

 4. Bob decrypt the [Item Key](#item-key) in his [Item Authorization](#item-authorization) of “Apartment WiFi Password“ with the private part of his [Item Encryption Key Pair](#item-encryption-key-pair)
 5. Bob decrypt the [Item Data](#item-data) of “Apartment WiFi Password“ with the decrypted [Item Key](#item-key) and can access the item

-Know Bob thankfully can access the wireless network and enjoy his favorite series.
-And if the WiFi password is changed some time in the future, he automatically sees the updated item in Pass Butler.
+Now Bob thankfully can access the wireless network and enjoy his favorite series.
+And if the WiFi password is changed some time in the future, he automatically sees the updated password in Pass Butler.

 ### How does the server authentication work?